 Anasazi Heritage Center Museum, Dolores, CO, 970-882-4811, open daily 9-5, includes museum and two archaeological sites - admission $3/adult..
 The Anasazi Heritage Center is a unique federal museum, research center and curation facility.
-The AHC is the information center for Canyons of the Ancients National Monument.
-It also handles questions about Hovenweep, and is a "must see" for families en route to Mesa Verde, two archeological wonders on Trail of the Ancients.
+The AHC is the information center for Canyons of the Ancients National Monument and is a "must see" for families.
 Child friendly, it has hands on exhibits like weaving a blanket or grinding corn with a stone Mano and Metate.
+It also handles questions about Hovenweep, another stop on the Trail of the Ancients.

 Be sure to stop and learn about the Galloping Goose railcar and museum; maybe one day the tracks will be replaced and the Goose will ride again!